Divy1211/AoE2DE_UGC_Guide/docs/mods.md

-# Game Mods
+*Written By: Hszemi*

+---

 Game mods (short for "modifications") allow you to customise your game.
-The most common types of mods are additional content (like Random Map Scripts, Scenarios, or Campaigns), User Interface mods (like moving the resource bar to the bottom), Graphic mods (like small trees or idle villager pointer), and Data mods (like the Exploding Villagers mod or the No Wall mod).
+The most common types of mods are:

+1. Additional content (like Random Map Scripts, Scenarios, or Campaigns),
+2. User Interface mods (like moving the resource bar to the bottom),
+3. Graphic mods (like small trees or idle villager pointer),
+4. Data mods (like the Exploding Villagers mod or the No Wall mod).

 **Mods work by modifying or adding files in your game directory.
 That's it.**
 The hard part is figuring out which files you need to modify, and how.

 Of course you can edit files in your game folder directly, but that has the following disadvantages: